Accommodation, Businesses and more pictures from Kvinnherad

 Mauranger and Ænes form the northemost district of Kvinnherad.
 Population is approximately 350 and the distance from Ænes to the farms of Gjetingsdalen is 30 km.
 Mauranger was connected to the municipal road net in 1970 as a consequence of a hydro electric power plant construction.
 The beautiful district - between "Fjord and Folgefonna" - is made up of steep mountain sides and green, fertile valleys and is the natural gateway to exquisite outdoors adventures on Folgefonna Glacier, in the mighty mountain range and in the valleys.

 The Ænes and Bondhus river are among the best salmon and trout rivers in Kvinnherad.
 Mauranger has long traditions as a tourist destination.
+In Mauranger, Lerøy Fjord Trout spend their first year in fresh, icy water from the 10 000 year old Folgefonna glacier.
 The German Emporer Wilhelm considered Mauranger his "secret treasure" and the popular hiking trail to the cabins Breidablikk and Fonnabu on the Glacier is named after him.

 Attractions in Mauranger and Ænes